 “Back when I won my title, I didn’t really know what was going on.
 I looked up to the seniors like they were so far away when in reality my scores were pretty close to what theirs were,” Glenn said.
 “I always thought of myself as this girl trying to prove myself, but this year I feel like I am established as a senior lady.
 I can just go out there and not worry about proving myself to other people, but just show them who I am now.”

-Glenn will take the ice on Thursday evening in the short program, where she will skate 15thout of the 18 competitors.
+Glenn will take the ice on Thursday evening in the short program, where she will skate 15th in a field of 18 competitors.